Smart And Neuromorfic Biointerfacing Systems

 Introduction

-Our perspective is pursued through the following three major more specific field of research:
+Our research perspective is pursued through the following three specific research activities:

 -Neuromorphic systems and artificial intelligence

-The activity is based on a new element, organic memristive device, that mimics several important properties of natural synapses.
-In particular, it was used as key element for the artificial implementation of bio-inspired circuits and systems, allowing associative learning at the hardware level; for the achievement of single- and double layer perceptrons; first steps towards the synapse prosthesis; realization of self-assembled networks with stochastic architecture and very large integration level, allowing memorizing and processing of the information.
+The activity is based on a new element, Organic Memristive Device (OMD), that mimics several important properties of natural synapses.
+In particular, it was used as key element for the artificial implementation of bio-inspired circuits and systems, allowing associative learning at the hardware level; for the realization of single and double layer perceptrons; first steps towards the synapse prosthesis; realization of self-assembled networks with stochastic architecture and very large integration level, allowing memorizing and processing of the information.

 more on...